Skip to content

 News & Links

-STOP PRESS: Chippy Folk & Acoustic Club is back in Chipping Norton!
+Chippy Folk & Acoustic Club is back in Chipping Norton!
 In the splendid barn room of The Chequers.
 It’s a well known and genuine pub with a great atmosphere.

 The following text is taken from their website for those needing to park: